 William and Ada Faxon continued to live at 369 Beacon during the 1906-1907 winter season, but moved thereafter to an apartment at The Abbotsford at 184-186-188 Commonwealth.

-On August 7, 1907, 369 Beacon was purchased from Ada Faxon and Maria Dewson by Harriet L. (Jones) Foster Eaton, the wife of Francis Storer Eaton.
-They previously had lived in an apartment at 224 Marlborough.
-They also maintained a home in Westport, Maine.
+On August 7, 1907, 369 Beacon was purchased from Ada Faxon and Maria Dewson by Harriet Laurie (Jones) Foster Eaton, the wife of Francis Storer Eaton.
+They had married in March of 1906 and then lived in an apartment at 224 Marlborough.
+He was a broker and formerly had been a mining and railroad investor and developer in the west.
+Prior to going west, he had lived at 62 Commonwealth with his parents, William Storer Eaton and Frederica Warren (Goddard) Eaton.

 During the 1909-1910 winter season, the Eatons and Miss Foster were living elsewhere, and 369 Beacon was the home of George Hastings Swift and his wife, Lucile Darst (Casey) Swift.
 They had lived at the Hotel Somerset in 1909.
 He was the New England representative of his family’s meat packing firm, Swift & Company.